XtratusCloud/terraform-provider-azureipam/docs/index.md

 ### Optional

 - `api_url` (String) The root url of the APIM REST API solution to be used, without the /api url suffix.
 Must be also assigned at AZUREIPAM_API_URL environment variable.
-- `token` (String) The bearer token to be used when authenticating to the API.
+- `token` (String, Sensitive) The bearer token to be used when authenticating to the API.
 Must be also assigned at AZUREIPAM_TOKEN environment variable.